thirdweb-example/contracts-sdk-with-extensions/README.md

 <h1 align='center'>Create an NFT collection with Solidity + thirdweb</h1>

-<p align='center'>This template allows you to create an NFT Collection using Solidity and thirdweb.
+<p align='center'>This template allows you to create an NFT Collection using Solidity and thirdweb.</p>

 <br />